astronomer/docs/learn/managing-dependencies.md

 ![Chain Linear Dependencies 2](/img/guides/managing-dependencies_chain_linear_dependencies_1.png)

-The `chain_linear()` function can take in lists of any length in any order.
-For example:
+The `chain_linear()` function can accept lists of any length in any order.
+For example, the following arguments are valid:

 ```python
 chain_linear([t0, t1], [t2, t3, t4])